 - 1. Integration of various MoCs (this relates to the paradigm shift) - 2.
-What is the goal -the main application- of the approach - 3.
-The abstraction level of the approach - 4.
-How complexity of design is dealt with (support for hierarchical modelling of behavior) - 5.
-Is there a 'gap' in the development process; what phases of the process are supported - 6.
-If the approach allows synthesis of code is automatic partitioning supported - 7.
-Does the approach allow IP re-use - 8.
-What type of target-architectures are supported and - 9.
-Is there a possibility of design-space exploration in the approach?
+What is the type of application that the method supports - 3.
+Is there a possibility of design-space exploration in the approach? - 4.
+What type of target-architectures are supported - 5.
+Does the approach allow IP re-use - 6.
+The abstraction level of the approach - 7.
+How complexity of design is dealt with (support for hierarchical modelling of behavior) - 8.
+Is there a 'gap' in the development process; what phases of the process are supported - 9.
+If is automatic partitioning supported (if the approach allows synthesis at all)